 - developing the individual’s capacity to perform,

-- periodically rating
+- periodically ratingperformance

 - rewarding/recognizing good performance.

 Coaching / Mentoring

 and developmental opportunities encourages good performance, strengthens job-related skills and competencies, and helps employees keep up with changes in the workplace, such as the introduction of new technology.

 and should be both formal and informal and both positive and negative.